Principled Identification of Structural Dynamic Models: Revisiting Empirical SVAR Studies

 Table \ref{tab:LSZ1996} provides an example of how OASIS and Cholesky distribute the correlations across pairs of reduced-form shocks and structural shocks.
 The correlations are generally large.
 The individual correlations for OASIS are all above 97.5\% with an average of 98.71\%, whereas those for Cholesky range from 93.43\% to 100\% with an average value of 97.45\%.
 Table \ref{tab:LSZ1996} also reports the largest and smallest average correlation with Cholesky, and the corresponding variable orderings.
 There are twenty-four different ways to order the variables in this system.
 As predicted by Corollary \ref{cor:CholeskySimilar}, the average correlation is very similar across all variable orderings.
 In this application $\bar\rho_\mathrm{c}$ is within the narrow band between 97.45\% and 97.50\% for all Cholesky orderings.
 Note that the highest average Cholesky correlation is obtained by switching the order of the last two variables, FFR and M2.
 Also observe that the correlations for the individual pairs $\operatorname{corr}(\varepsilon_j,u_j^\mathrm{c})$ vary substantially with the chosen ordering of the variables.

-To see how structural shocks from one identification scheme relate to those of a different identification scheme, we can compute the rotation matrix $R$ defined in Proposition~\ref{prop:IRF}.
+To see how structural shocks from a specific economic identification relate to those of the reference rotation, we can compute the rotation matrix $R$ defined in Proposition~\ref{prop:IRF}.
 The relationship between the Cholesky structural shocks, $u^c$, and the OASIS structural shocks, $u^\ast$, is given by $u^c = R^\prime u^\ast$ and $u^\ast = R u^c$, where $R = A_\ast^{-1}A$, and in this empirical application we have

-The monetary shock is the third variable in $u^c$ and $u^\ast$, respectively, and the third row of the matrix $R$ tells us how the monetary shock identified by OASIS is "relabeled" as different structural shocks when identified by Cholesky.
-For instance, the Cholesky structural shock to DEF is, in part, made up of the monetary shock as identified by OASIS, because $u_2^\mathrm{c}=0.1289 u_3^\ast +\cdots $.
+The monetary shock is the third variable in $u^c$ and $u^\ast$, respectively, and the third column of the matrix $R$ tells us how the monetary shock baseline extracted by OASIS is ``relabeled'' as different structural shocks when identified by Cholesky.
+For instance, the Cholesky structural shock to DEF is, in part, made up of the monetary shock baseline implied by OASIS, because $u_2^\mathrm{c}=0.1289 u_3^\ast +\cdots $.
 Similarly, the monetary shock identified by Cholesky,

-has large components $-0.1341\,u_2^\ast$ and $-0.1748\,u_4^\ast$ that are interpreted as negative shocks to DEF and M2, respectively, by OASIS.
-This sheds light on discrepancies observed in the IRFs obtained with different identification schemes.
-A structural shock, identified with one identification scheme, is a convolution of multiple shocks identified with a different scheme.
+has large components $-0.1341\,u_2^\ast$ and $-0.1748\,u_4^\ast$ that are interpreted as negative shocks to DEF and M2, respectively, in the OASIS baseline.
+This sheds light on discrepancies observed in the IRFs obtained with different identification restrictions.
+A structural shock, identified via economic restrictions, is a convolution of multiple benchmark shocks from the statistical reference rotation.
 The exact relations between the two types of shocks are given from the $R$-matrix.